How to Write an After-Action Report [+Template]

 Nearly every business will experience an emergency or unplanned event that impacts employee safety or the bottom line—which is why emergency preparedness and business continuity are foundational components of organizational resilience planning.
 But you come by preparedness and continuity only with diligent practice and procedure updates.
 Resilience comes with experience, awareness, and adaptation.

-These reports can also be maintained and updated over the course of several drills and events so you can track trends.
+These reports can also be maintained and updated in tandem with several drills and events so you can track trends.
 If you see the same problems coming up repeatedly, you know you need to pay special attention to improving that aspect of your response plan.

 Establish the intent

-You need to be clear on the end goal as you’re answering reflection questions.
+You need to be clear on the end goal when answering reflection questions.

 Knowing what you hope to accomplish will help you give more impactful answers in your report.